monthol/Tesseract-5-Training/README.md

     git checkout 5.3.0
 ```

-Build Tesseract with training tools run the following one line at a time, see [Compiling–GitInstallation](https://tesseract-ocr.github.io/tessdoc/Compiling-%E2%80%93-GitInstallation.md) for details:
+Build Tesseract with training tools by running the following one line at a time, see [Compiling–GitInstallation](https://tesseract-ocr.github.io/tessdoc/Compiling-%E2%80%93-GitInstallation.md) for details:

 ```
     ./autogen.sh